City of Livermore

 *Bicycle and Horseback trail connecting Livermore Riverfront Park & Myer Creek Park

-*Extension of the Rough River Nature Trail
+*Extension of the Rough River Nature Trail upstream and footbridge

-*Preservation of remaining downtown historic buildings
+*Preservation of remaining historic buildings for Trail Town purposes

 *City smoke free ordinance for all public buildings